temnoon/node_archive_browser/README.md

 ### Prerequisites

 - Node.js 16+ and npm
-- A ChatGPT/OpenAI conversation export (optional, for importing)
+- A ChatGPT/OpenAI or Claude/Anthropic conversation export (optional, for importing)

 ### Installation